informatics-lab/blog/_posts/2015-12-09-raspberry-pi-docker-cluster.md

 ![More cluster](https://s3-eu-west-1.amazonaws.com/informatics-webimages/articles/2015-12-09-raspberry-pi-docker-cluster/image2.JPG)

-This gives us one problem however, networking.
+This gives us one problem however ... networking.
 If I create two containers on my swarm and link them together I cannot be sure that they will both be created on the same node, which would break the link.
-This is because each node creates a network bridge for its own containers, it assigns them IP addresses and manages the routing in and out.
+This is because each node creates a network bridge for its own containers.
+It assigns them IP addresses and manages the routing in and out.
 Until recently when multiple containers are spread across nodes and need to talk to each other the only way to connect them between the bridges was by exposing ports out to the node and connecting to the nodes IP from the other containers.
-This is not ideal as containers should be able to move between nodes and shouldn't have to expose their services outside unless we really need to.
+This is not ideal as containers should be independent of the nodes they are running on and shouldn't have to expose their services outside unless we really need to.

 As of Docker 1.9 I can solve this with an [overlay network][overlay-network].